Recommendations

 Senior Film Conservator

-The Horror sensibilities displayed in A Blind Bargain are unparalleled, the emotional payoff of the 1922 classic is what fans crave in similar titles.
+The Mystery sensibilities displayed in A Blind Bargain are unparalleled, the emotional payoff of the 1922 classic is what fans crave in similar titles.
 Our criteria for this list were simple: only the most chilling atmosphere and relevant titles.

 The cultural footprint of A Blind Bargain in United States to define the very concept of chilling atmosphere in modern film.